jolaf/RTR/README.md

 # RTR
-My student CGI project from 1996 that I've recently discovered in my archive.
+My student CGI project from 1996 that I've recently discovered in my archives.

 ## Historical version